wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/cdn-websites-with-cdn.md

 -	Visual Studio 2015 with the [Azure SDK for .NET](https://www.microsoft.com/web/handlers/webpi.ashx/getinstaller/VWDOrVs2013AzurePack.appids).
 If you use Visual Studio, the steps may vary.

 > [AZURE.NOTE] You need an Azure account to complete this tutorial:
-> + You can [open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F) - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Web Apps.
+> + You can [open an Azure account for free](/pricing/1rmb-trial/) - You get credits you can use to try out paid Azure services, and even after they're used up you can keep the account and use free Azure services, such as Web Apps.

-## Deploy a web app to Azure with an integrated CDN endpoint ##
+##<a name="deploy-a-web-app-to-azure-with-an-integrated-cdn-endpoint"></a> Deploy a web app to Azure with an integrated CDN endpoint ##

 In this section, you will deploy the default ASP.NET MVC application template in Visual Studio 2013 to Azure Web App, and then integrate it with a new CDN endpoint.
 Follow the instructions below: